” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 - Let

-the smaller of the two integers. - Let
+to the smaller one. - Let

 be the remainder of